 spoon-feeding needed nutrients especially important where rainfall can leach significant nutrients, and

 establishing zones of irrigation based on limited water supplies and differing water needs of soils and crops.

 This factsheet provides a brief introduction to the site selection, design and installation, and management of subsurface drip irrigation (SDI) in North Carolina.
 It is not intended to give all the information necessary for a complete and functional system.
-For more information, contact your county Cooperative Extension center or visit Irrigation Resources.
+For more information, contact local N.C.
+Cooperative Extension center or visit Irrigation Resources.

 SDI has been used in arid and semi-arid regions for many years.
 Producers who wish to use a SDI system in a humid region like North Carolina must deal with significant rainfall and temporary saturated soil conditions that are not typical of arid and semi-arid regions.
 Site selection, soils, tillage requirements, and management of moisture-related problems (algae growth in the system, soil stability, excess soil water, pests, etc.) may also be quite different from those in arid regions.